martinambrus/AuxiliaryASR/README.md

   logit_temperature: 1.0     # flattens the CTC posterior to discourage over-confidence
   blank_scale:
     enabled: true            # multiply the blank posterior by a scheduled down-weighting factor
-    base: 0.7                # start at 0.7 and ramp downwards while the curriculum stabilises
+    base: 0.72               # start slightly higher to avoid over-suppressing blanks on Arabic corpora
     schedule:
-      - pct: 0.3             # first, descend to 0.6 by 30% of training
+      - pct: 0.3             # first, descend to 0.64 by 30% of training
-        value: 0.6
+        value: 0.64
-      - pct: 0.7             # then relax back up to 0.85 by 70% and hold it steady
+      - pct: 0.7             # then settle around 0.9 for the long tail
-        value: 0.85
+        value: 0.9
   regularization:
     blank_rate:
       enabled: true          # applies a mild hinge penalty when the blank posterior dominates